When does my license expire?

 When can I renew my license?

-The Board mails renewal notices two to three months prior to the license expiration date.
-Notices are mailed to the most recent address that was reported to the Board.
+The Pennsylvania Licensing Board (PLS) mails renewal notices two to three months prior to the license expiration date.
+Notices are mailed to the most recent address that was reported to the PLS.

 How do I renew my license?